kubernetes/kubernetes/staging/src/k8s.io/client-go/INSTALL.md

 Reasons why you might need to use a dependency management system:
 * You use a dependency that client-go also uses, and don't want two copies of the dependency compiled into your application.
-For some dependencies with singletons or global inits (e.g. `glog`) this wouldn't even compile...
+For some dependencies with singletons or global inits (e.g. `klog`) this wouldn't even compile...
 * You want to lock in a particular version (so you don't have to change your code every time we change a public interface).
 * You want your install to be reproducible.
 For example, for your CI system or